fogfish/m_http/README.md

 ## How To Contribute

-The library is `tbd.` licensed and accepts contributions via GitHub pull requests:
+The library is Apache 2.0 licensed and accepts contributions via GitHub pull requests:

 * Fork the repository on GitHub
 * Read build instructions